The Vermont Statutes Online

 § 942a.
 Structure of courts-martial

-(a) General court-martial.
-A general court-martial may try any person subject to the military code of Vermont for a crime made punishable by the military laws of the United States and the state, and may impose fines not exceeding $200.00, sentence forfeiture of pay and allowances, reprimand, dismiss or dishonorably discharge from the service and reduce noncommissioned officers in rank.
+(1) A general court-martial may try any person subject to the military code of Vermont for a crime made punishable by the military laws of the United States and the State, and may impose fines not exceeding $200.00, sentence forfeiture of pay and allowances, reprimand, dismiss or dishonorably discharge from the service, and reduce noncommissioned officers in rank.
 Any two or more punishments may be combined in the sentence imposed by the court.

-(1) A special court-martial may try any person subject to the military code of Vermont, except a commissioned or warrant officer, for any crime of a purely military nature made punishable as such by military law of the United States or the State.
+(1) A special court-martial may try any person subject to the military code of Vermont, except a commissioned or warrant officer, for any crime of a purely military nature made punishable by military law of the United States or the State.

 (c) Summary court-martial.
-The commanding officer of a unit may appoint a summary court to consist of one officer who may administer oaths and may try enlisted men for breach of discipline and for minor violations of a military regulation governing the unit.
-The court, when satisfied of the guilt of the soldier, may fine him not exceeding $25.00 for any single offense, sentence to a reduction in rank, and declare not in excess of one month’s forfeiture of pay and allowances.
+The commanding officer of a unit may appoint a summary court to consist of one officer who may administer oaths and may try enlisted Guard members for breach of discipline and for minor violations of a military regulation governing the unit.
+The court, when satisfied of the guilt of the soldier, may fine him or her not exceeding $25.00 for any single offense, sentence to a reduction in rank, and declare not in excess of one month’s forfeiture of pay and allowances.
 The proceedings shall be informal.